 The Arch measures 19,57 meters in length, 8,40 meters width and is 19,21 meter high.
 It consists of one main arch and 2 side arches.
 But so far for the boring details which you’ll probably forget.

 Approaching the Triumphal Arch of Orange from the street, you’ll see it from far away.
 They say all roads lead to Rome.
 Well, all roads around Orange lead towards the Triumphal Arch.
 It is situated at a roundabout and traffic can be quite heavy.

-World Heritage Sites in Orange
+World Heritage Sites in the city Orange

 If you find yourself in the south of France and have a day to spare, do yourself a favour and visit Orange and her sites.
 You won’t be disappointed by these two well preserved World Heritages Sites in Orange.

 Do you like to visit World Heritages Sites in the world?
 Do you have special memories of one?
-Or have you been to Orange yourself and visited the theatre?
+Or have you been to Orange yourself and visited the Orange city theatre?
 Please share your experiences below.
 I’d love to hear them.